WWE News: Full Recap Of First Night Of 2019 Superstar Draft – All Moves For ‘Raw’ And ‘SmackDown’

 — WWE (@WWE) October 12, 2019

 The selection of Lynch signified the first round of the 2019 WWE Superstar Draft, but there were more.
-For every two picks made by SmackDown, Raw was able to have three since their weekly show runs for one more hour on the USA Network.
+For every two picks made by SmackDown, Raw was able to have three, since their weekly show runs for one more hour on the USA Network.

 Here is a full recap of all four rounds and picks from Friday Night SmackDown.